What is GitOps?

 GitOps is built around the Developer experience.
 But it can help the Operations teams manage infrastructure.
 Using the same processes and tools that Developers use for software development.
 When using GitOps, Git is the central tool but all other tools can be chosen as needed.

 GitOps uses a central Git repository that contains the entire state of the system.
 It uses Git pull requests to automatically manage and deploy infrastructure or software.
+The Git repository gives you a trail of changes that can be auditable.

 Why do you need GitOps?